With more skincare fans (and products!) getting onboard with antioxidants, it’s a great time to get clued up on how they can work in your routine.

 If the name doesn’t sound familiar, maybe you’ve heard of this antioxidant by one of its other names, including tiger grass and Cica.
 This plant-based antioxidant is rich in amino acids.
 It also contains incredible hydration, which makes it ideal for sensitive skin.

 These days, you’ll often see centella asiatica in ‘Cica’ products, a term for the antioxidant used in K-Beauty.
 Dr Jart has an entire Cicapair range dedicated to centella asiatica.
+We are big fans of the Cicapair toner and Calming Gel Cream.

 Have you tried antioxidants in your skincare?
 Let us know your favourites in the comments!